Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Wednesday of the Twenty-fifth Week in Ordinary Time

-Gospel text (Lk 9,1-6): Jesus called his twelve disciples and gave them power and authority to drive out all evil spirits and to heal diseases.
-And He sent them to proclaim the kingdom of God and to heal the sick.
-He instructed them, «Don't take anything for the journey, neither walking stick, nor bag, nor bread, nor silver coins; and don't even take a spare tunic.
-Whatever house you enter, remain there until you leave that place.
-And wherever they don't welcome you, leave the town and shake the dust from your feet: it will be as a testimony against them».
-So they set out and went through the villages, proclaiming the good news and healing people everywhere.
+Gospel text (Lk 9:1-6): Jesus summoned the Twelve and gave them power and authority over all demons and to cure diseases, and he sent them to proclaim the Kingdom of God and to heal the sick.
+He said to them, "Take nothing for the journey, neither walking stick, nor sack, nor food, nor money, and let no one take a second tunic.
+Whatever house you enter, stay there and leave from there.
+And as for those who do not welcome you, when you leave that town, shake the dust from your feet in testimony against them."
+Then they set out and went from village to village proclaiming the good news and curing diseases everywhere.

 «Jesus summoned the Twelve and gave them power and authority over all demons and to cure diseases»

 Fr.
-Jordi CASTELLET i Sala (Sant Hipòlit de Voltregà, Barcelona, Spain)
+Jordi CASTELLET i Sala (Vic, Barcelona, Spain)

 Today, we are given to live in times when new mental diseases are reaching unsuspected levels never ever known before.
 At present, our rhythm of life is impelling us towards a stressing race to consume and misrepresent more than our neighbor next door, the whole dragnet being seasoned with a strong dosage of individualism, that is customizing persons isolated from the rest of the world.
 This loneliness, that many of us are forced to put up with because of social conveniences, job pressure or enslaving practices, is responsible for quite a few of us buckling under depression, neurosis, hysterics, schizophrenia, or some other mental disorders, that may severely endanger a person's future.